Ocean: World Ocean

 Maps exhibiting the world's oceanic waters.
 A continuous body of water encircling Earth, the World/Global Ocean is divided into a number of principal areas.
-Five oceanic divisions are usually recognized: Pacific, Atlantic, Indian, Arctic, and Southern/Antarctic; the last two listed are sometimes consolidated into the first three.
+Five oceanic divisions are usually recognized: the Pacific Ocean, the Atlantic Ocean, the Indian Ocean, the Antarctic/Southern Ocean, and the Arctic Ocean; the last two listed are sometimes consolidated into the first three.

-The contemporary concept of the World Ocean was coined in the early 20th century by the Russian oceanographer Yuly Shokalsky to refer to the continuous ocean that covers and encircles most of Earth.
-The global, interconnected body of salt water is sometimes referred to as the World Ocean, global ocean or the great ocean.
+In medieval Europe, the World Sea was the body of water that encircled the Continent (the mainland of Europe, Asia and Africa), and thus excluded the Mediterranean, Black and Caspian Seas.
+The contemporary term World Ocean was coined in the early 20th century by the Russian oceanographer Yuly Shokalsky to refer to the continuous ocean that covers and encircles most of Earth.
+The global, interconnected body of salt water is sometimes referred to as the World Ocean, the "global ocean" or the "great ocean".
 The concept of a continuous body of water with relatively unrestricted exchange between its components is critical in oceanography.

 Etymology

 The word ocean comes from the figure in classical antiquity, Oceanus (/oʊˈsiːənəs/; Ὠκεανός Ōkeanós, /el/), the elder of the Titans in classical Greek mythology.
 Oceanus was believed by the ancient Greeks and Romans to be the divine personification of an enormous river encircling the world.

 The concept of Ōkeanós could have an Indo-European connection.
 Greek Ōkeanós has been compared to the Vedic epithet ā-śáyāna-, predicated of the dragon Vṛtra-, who captured the cows/rivers.
 Related to this notion, the Okeanos is represented with a dragon-tail on some early Greek vases.